atsign-foundation/at_protocol/decisions/2024-07-c-spec-conventions-1-to-7.md

 // code
 ```

+The "bad" situation is not always bad and may help with the readability of your
+code or the "good" scenario is simply impossible to achieve.
+That is why this
+rule says "Try" to achieve the "good" scenario.

 #### Rule 3: If an error code isn't returned by a function and an error occurs explicitly set it as the first as soon as the error occurs

 For example,